ChargCoinLLC/CHG-3.0-Whiteboard/creative-board.md

 Rethinking money: All these coins flying around, has it not become aparent that they are only the value of the utility they can provide?
 Therefore we are back to providing only a service to the customer for most coins.
 Though CHG can, by way of scaling our network, make sure that the coin itself has value AND utility - most other coins will evolve away from the financial aspect of their purpose and into their utility, with fees being handled in a less obtuse way than the present.
 CHG should not hide from this possible reality, but should also attempt to secure our place as a coin of value, as opposed to only a platform of utility with its "coin" running in the background with no further name recognition.

-Layered consensus: An energy efficient chain for off-grid, a highly secure and redundant chain.
+Layered consensus: An energy efficient chain for off-grid, a highly secure and redundant chain for on-grid.
 An efficient chain for storing minimal information, a second chain for storing maximal information

 Alternating chain blocktimes to permit rapid transaction time